sigboe/pie-galaxy/docs/FAQ.md

 # Frequently Asked Questions

+## Your code is bad and you should feel bad

+This may be a valid point.
+If you care to elaborate, please open an issue and explain how I can improve.

 ## I can't I select a file to install

 Its the ncurses filemanager that expects you to move the cursor to a file and press `Space`.